-- Authors, publishers, agents and booksellers are colleagues and collaborators in business and all parties can expect a high standard of professional behaviour from one another.
+- Authors, publishing professionals, agents and booksellers are colleagues and collaborators in business and we expect a high standard of professional behaviour from one another.

 - Our professional behaviour is thoughtful and anticipates consequences – and is required in every environment where people interact for work reasons, including but not limited to: offices, bookshops, parties, committees, lunch meetings, awards ceremonies, rights fairs, festivals and any other venue, formal or informal; as well as online and in all communications.

-- We have a right to retain our privacy, and to feel safe and valued in the working environment.
+- We have a right to personal privacy, and to feel safe and valued in the working environment.

 - We will support one another and take action by:

-LISTENING: If someone tells us that they find something racist, sexist, threatening, or uncomfortable, they have a right to that judgment and that feeling.
+Listening: If someone tells us that they find something racist, sexist, bullying, threatening, or uncomfortable, they have a right to that feeling.
 We will behave with empathy, respect and understanding.

-BEING ALLIES: We will not remain silent in the face of unacceptable behaviour.
-We will listen to and empower those who have experienced such behaviour.
-We will bear witness and support appropriate action being taken, regardless of the status or the relative ‘importance’ of the individuals involved.
+Being Allies: We will not remain silent in the face of unacceptable behaviour.
+We will listen to, speak up for and empower those who have experienced such behaviour.
+We will bear witness and support appropriate action being taken, regardless of the status or the relative status of the individuals involved.

-Harassment is defined by the Crown Prosecution Service as ‘unwanted conduct … which has the purpose or effect of violating an individual’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual’.
+Harassment is defined by the Equality Act as ‘unwanted conduct … which has the purpose or effect of violating an individual’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual’.

-Bullying is defined by ACAS as ‘offensive, intimidating, malicious or insulting behaviour, an abuse or misuse of power through means that undermine, humiliate, denigrate or injure the recipient’.
+Bullying is defined by ACAS as ‘as unwanted behaviour from a person or group that is either offensive, intimidating, malicious or insulting or an abuse or misuse of power that undermines, humiliates, or causes physical or emotional harm to someone.’